 - ½ teaspoon black pepper

 Combine all ingredients in Dutch oven.
-Squeeze the lemon and add the rind.
-Dish may be refrigerated up to 24 hours at this point.
+After zesting and juicing the lemon, add the lemon to the pot.
+Dish may be covered and refrigerated up to 24 hours at this point.

 Bake at 325°F in covered dish for 1 1/2 to 2 hours, chicken should be tender and falling off bone.
-Remove garlic before serving.
+Remove garlic and lemon rind before serving.

 Keywords: baked chicken, braised chicken, how to cook mediterranean food